SacredData/AudioChatKit/README.md

-# ChatKit2
+# AudioChatKit2

-> Storyboard's iOS audio toolkit
+> A Swifty iOS audio toolkit providing best-practices for difficult audio communication operations.

 ## About

-ChatKit2 is a Swift Package meant to establish and solidify important audio standards that our app must follow to be [`NowPlayable`][np].
+AudioAudioChatKit2 is a Swift Package meant to establish and solidify important audio standards that our app must follow to be [`NowPlayable`][np].
 In so-doing, we setup the iOS app developers for success by removing the need to maintain a thorough understanding of the Apple ecosystem's intense audio implementation requirements.